Pancraes/Pancraes/README.md

 ### Hi 👋

 🔭 I’m a Computer Science major at the University of Toronto!
-(HBSc)